 Print Name SID # Date

 Signature

-d consent for participation and to withdraw cor ing consent will not adversely affect my course
+- consent for participation and to withdraw consent will not adversely affect my courses and the second secon onsent after it has been given for any reason. se grade.

 Print Name SID # Date

 Signature

-At this time, (date), I do not give my consent to partic cipate in invasive procedures during lab.
+At this time, (date), I do not give my consent to part ticipate in invasive procedures during lab.

 Print Name SID # Date

 Signature